docsforadobe/after-effects-plugin-guide/docs/aegps/data-types.rst

 Were You Just Going To Leave That Data Lying Around?
 ================================================================================

-When you ask After Effects to populate and return handles to data structures, it’s important that you clean up after yourself.
+When you ask After Effects to populate and return handles to data structures, it's important that you clean up after yourself.
 For the following data types, you must call the appropriate disposal routines.

 ----